pop357/SmartHomeAutomation/README.md

 - **Pressure:** Atmospheric pressure, which can be useful for weather forecasting.

+### Prerequisites
+Before you begin, ensure you have met the following requirements:

+***Arduino IDE***: You will need the Arduino IDE installed to program the Arduino board and upload the code to it.

+***Python***: Your project requires Python to run.
+Make sure you have Python installed.
+You can download it from Python's official website.

+***Python Libraries***: You need the following Python libraries installed.
+You can install them using pip:

+***PySide6***: Install using pip install PySide6.
+***matplotlib***: Install using pip install matplotlib.
+***qt_material***: Install using pip install qt_material.
+Serial Communication:  Project uses serial communication between Python and Arduino.
+Ensure that the Arduino board is correctly connected to your computer via USB.

+Arduino Code: You'll need the Arduino code uploaded to your Arduino board.
+The Arduino code should be compatible with your hardware setup and match the communication protocol expected by your Python application.

+Hardware Components: Make sure you have the required hardware components connected to your Arduino board as specified in your Arduino code and Python application.
+This might include sensors, LEDs, or other devices.

+Ensure you have these prerequisites in place to run your project successfully.
+Additionally, provide any specific details or configurations that users or contributors need to know to set up the hardware and software correctly.

 ### Arduino Integration
   One of the key features of our project is the integration of Arduino microcontrollers as actuators.
 Here's how Arduino enhances our home automation system: